Cristianetaniguti/poly_containers/README.md

 ![](./imgs/solcap.map1.png)

 If you see the same plot shown above, you are ready to go!
-We recommend that you go ahead and follow each package vignettes and examples on their respective web pages.
+We recommend that you start by following the vignettes and examples for each package.

 **Warning:** container images can be large depending on their content.
 If you do not plan to use the images soon and want to free up some storage space, please see [Docker useful commands session](#docker-useful-commands) to remove them.